A selectional auto-encoder approach for document image binarization: Experiments

 Furthermore, there exist two possibilities to train the selected $\CAE$ model that we analyze empirically: (i) training the model only with the specific train partition of each dataset ($\CAE$ specific); and (ii) training the model with the train partitions of all datasets ($\CAE$ global).
 Thus, we evaluate if the $\CAE$ benefits more from the suitability of the data or from its quantity.

-Table~\ref{tab:results_comparison} presents the figures obtained in terms of F-m for each corpus.
+Table~\ref{tab:results_comparison} presents the figures obtained in terms of Fm for each corpus.
 An initial remark to begin with is that there is a noticeable difference amongst the performance attained by the different strategies in each dataset, reinforcing our idea of including as many types of document as possible in these experiments.

 In general, baseline and classical methods get worse performance, with some exceptional cases that depend on the method and the dataset.
-This can be seen in the irregularity of methods such as Gatos or Otsu, which achieve good results in D14, PHI, ES or SAM but behave poorly in P-I and P-II.
+This can be seen in the irregularity of methods such as Gatos et al. or Otsu, which achieve good results in D14, PHI, ES or SAM but behave poorly in P-I and P-II.
 Furthermore, it is observed that state-of-the-art methods obtain a higher average performance (\emph{Avg.} column) than the previous ones.
 In particular, the method proposed by Kliger and Tal obtains the best result among the existing methods in three of the seven datasets considered, although the method proposed by Su et al. attains the best results on average.
 The learning-based approach with CNN depicts a quite irregular behavior, which ranges from being the best method within the existing ones in two datasets (P-I and P-II) to not outperforming the specialized level of other methods with text documents.
 However, it is closer to the classical ones than to the considered state-of-the-art methods, on average.

-Regarding the $\CAE$ approach, it is observed that it is better to train the model with specialized data since results are always superior to the case of training with all available data.
+Regarding the $\CAE$ approach, it is observed that it is better to train the model with specialized data ($\CAE$ specific) since results are always superior to the case of training with all available data ($\CAE$ global).
 In the former case, the performance is able to improve all the figures obtained by existing algorithms, whereas in the latter many of them are improved as well.
 It can be seen that the improvement is especially remarkable in those datasets where the existing methods find more difficulties (\emph{ie.}, P-I and P-II).
-Focusing on the average case, the studied approach is able to increase the state of the art from $75.48$ to $83.41$ ($\CAE$ specific) or to $75.92$ ($\CAE$ global) of F-m.
+Focusing on the average case, the studied approach is able to increase the state of the art from $75.48$ to $83.41$.